-Today, our classes tackle topics that include how green energy is important to the interdependent web of life; how recognizing the beauty of each person’s uniqueness is part of being UU; how Unitarian author Charles Dickens made clear the different lives of the “haves” and the “have nots;” and thinking about the big question, “Do I have a soul?”
+Today, our classes tackle topics that include how green energy is important to the interdependent web of life; how recognizing the beauty of each person’s uniqueness is part of being UU; and how Unitarian author Charles Dickens made clear the different lives of the “haves” and the “have nots.”

 Preschool participants continue their use of Spirit Play.